istio-ecosystem/sail-operator/bundle/README.md

 ### Grafana

 `Grafana` is an open-source platform for monitoring and observability.
-You can use `Grafana` with the Sail Operator to configure dahsboards for istio, see [Grafana](https://istio.io/latest/docs/ops/integrations/grafana/) for more information.
+You can use `Grafana` with the sail-operator to configure dahsboards for istio, see [Grafana](https://istio.io/latest/docs/ops/integrations/grafana/) for more information.

 To install Grafana, perform the following steps: